 Course Description: Personal Financial Literacy will develop citizens who have the knowledge and skills to make sound, informed financial decisions that will allow them to lead financially secure lifestyles and understand personal financial responsibility.
 The knowledge gained in this course has far-reaching effects for students personally as well as the economy as a whole.
 When citizens make wise financial decisions, they gain opportunities to invest in themselves, build businesses, consume goods and services in a responsible way, and secure a future without depending on outside assistance.
 The economy benefits from the optimal use of resources, increased consumption, and strong local businesses.
 State and local governments benefit with steady revenue streams and reduced future obligations as our society ages.
+Students may not be awarded credit for both this course and the Personal Financial Literacy and Economics course.
 This course will count into the GPA as an academic elective.

-AP European History (HEHAP) $11^{\text{th}} - 12^{\text{th}}$ 1 credit 5.0 Prerequisite: None Description: Students will learn about the cultural, economic, political, and social developments that have shaped today's world through the study of European history from the year 1450 to the present.
+AP European History (HEHAP) $11^{th}-12^{th}$ 1 credit 5.0

+Description: Students will learn about the cultural, economic, political, and social developments that have shaped today's world through the study of European history from the year 1450 to the present.
 They will analyze historical evidence and interpretation and express your historical understanding through writing as they explore principal themes of modern European history.
 This course provides the opportunity to earn college credit upon satisfactory performance on the AP exam.
 Please check with each university for score requirements.
 This course will count into the GPA as an academic elective.